 Joseph Yancey Track and Field

-In 1936, Joseph James Yancey, Jr. (1910-1991) co-founded the New York Pioneers Track and Field Club.
-This interracial track team, which has developed many Olympic athletes, was the first of its kind in the United States.
+In 1936, Joseph James Yancey, Jr. (1910-1991) co-founded the New York Pioneer Track and Field Club.
+Its interracial track team, which nurtured many Olympic athletes, was the first of its kind in the United States.

-Among Yancey’s many lifetime awards and honors were several prestigious inductions, including to the Black Athletes Hall of Fame, the National Track and Field Hall of Fame, and the Harlem Professionals, Inc. Hall of Fame.
-He was also a member of Omega Psi Phi Fraternity and a life member of 369th Veterans Association, Inc. Joseph Yancey died in Teaneck, New Jersey on February 22, 1991 and is buried in Hawthorne, New York.
-In addition to this field, a senior housing facility on 142nd Street between Lenox and Seventh Avenues honors him.
+Yancey’s many lifetime awards and honors included induction into the Black Athletes Hall of Fame and the National Track and Field Hall of Fame.
+He was a member of the Omega Psi Phi fraternity and a life member of 369th Veterans Association, Inc. Joseph Yancey died in Teaneck, New Jersey on February 22nd, 1991 and is buried in Hawthorne, New York.

 Directions to Macombs Dam Park